metomi/rose/sphinx/installation.rst

 .. note::

-   This section has assumed that you wish to use Rose & cylc (including their respective GUIs) and use Rosie to store your suites.
+   This section has assumed that you wish to use Rose & Cylc (including their respective GUIs) and use Rosie to store your suites.
 However, there are many ways of using Rose.
 For instance:

    * You can use Rose without using cylc.
-   * You can use Rose & cylc but not use Rosie.
+   * You can use Rose & Cylc but not use Rosie.
-   * You can use Rose & cylc from the command line without using their GUIs.
+   * You can use Rose & Cylc from the command line without using their GUIs.

 Configuring Rose